V0v1kkk/WhisperVoiceInput/readme.md

    - Self-hosted: a Faster-Whisper model name (e.g., `whisper-large-v3`)
 4. Set your preferred language (e.g., "en")
 5. Optionally add a prompt to guide the transcription

+### Audio Input Device Selection

+- In Settings → Audio Settings, use the “Input Device” dropdown to choose a microphone:
+  - `System default` uses your OS default input device.
+  - Or select a specific device from the list.
+- Click “Refresh” to enumerate devices on demand (keeps startup/settings opening light‑weight).
+  - Under the hood, the app queries OpenAL capture devices and, when supported, also uses the extended enumeration to include more (e.g., virtual) devices.
+- The selection is saved as a plain string setting (`PreferredCaptureDevice`).
+  - Empty value means `System default`.
+- If the preferred device is unavailable at runtime, the recorder automatically falls back to the system default.

 ### Output Configuration